Karen Buzby, RD, LDN, member of the Penn Metabolic and Bariatric Surgery team, explains the nutritional value of “super foods.”

 Take your pre- or post-surgical diet to the next level by incorporating these nutritious and delicious super foods in your meals.
 For those who have had weight loss surgery, it may be necessary to reduce portion sizes.
 Consult your dietician to determine the appropriate portion sizes for you.

 Oatmeal – Start your day off right with oatmeal as a healthy breakfast cereal.
 Oatmeal is a whole grain containing soluble fiber, which has been shown to lower blood cholesterol and low density lipoprotein (LDL) in the arteries.
-A serving size of 1.5 cups has three grams of soluble
+A serving size of 1.5 cups has three grams of soluble fiber, 225 calories and nine grams of protein.

 Blueberries – Blueberries make the perfect snack or topping for salads or cereal.
 They are packed with phytochemicals, the disease-fighting antioxidants that are linked to heart health.
 Available all year long, blueberries can last up to 10 days when refrigerated.
 Purchase organic blueberries when possible to reduce pesticide exposure.
 A serving size of one cup contains 80 calories.